LSD: Legal status

-The United Nations Convention on Psychotropic Substances (adopted in 1971) requires the signing parties to prohibit LSD.
-Hence, it is illegal in all countries that were parties to the convention, including the United States, Australia, New Zealand, and most of Europe.
-However, enforcement of those laws varies from country to country.
-Medical and scientific research with LSD in humans is permitted under the 1971 UN Convention.
+The United Nations Convention on Psychotropic Substances of 1971 mandates that signing parties, including the United States, Australia, New Zealand, and most of Europe, prohibit LSD.
+Enforcement of these laws varies by country.
+The convention allows medical and scientific research with LSD.

 Australia

-LSD is a Schedule 9 prohibited substance in Australia under the Poisons Standard (February 2017).
-A Schedule 9 substance is defined as a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.
+In Australia, LSD is classified as a Schedule 9 prohibited substance under the Poisons Standard (February 2017), indicating it may be abused or misused and its manufacture, possession, sale, or use should be prohibited except for approved research purposes.
+In Western Australia, the Misuse of Drugs Act 1981 provides guidelines for possession and trafficking of substances like LSD.